plakart/contao-swiper-extension/README.md

 ## Custom Options

-The `sliderResponsive` field expects a valid JSON configuration for Swiper.
+The `Custom options` field expects a valid JSON configuration for Swiper.
 Its content is merged directly into the initial Swiper options and can therefore override the other fields such as navigation or pagination.

-This means the field is no longer limited to breakpoints, but can contain any Swiper parameter, for example `loop`, `spaceBetween`, `slidesPerView`, `navigation`, `pagination`, or `breakpoints`.

-### Example configuration
+### Example configuration for the field `Custom options`
 ```json
 {
   "loop": true,